-LC5 – lethal concentration causing 50% mortality (estimated value)
+LC5 – lethal concentration causing 50% mortality

 IC – Confidential interval

 X2 - Chi-squared value for lethal concentrations based on a log scale with significance level at P<0.05.

 DISCUSSION

 The use of bioactive compounds from natural plant products in agriculture for the management of insect pests has been increasingly attracting considerable attention [13], [14].
 In this study, A. amatymbica was used as a natural source of secondary metabolites compounds for insecticidal activity against T. molitor.
 Among several steps taken to obtain bioactive compounds from plants, extraction using different solvents is an important step which helps to recover and isolate bioactive compounds from the plant materials [15].
 The present study used distilled water and ethanol solvents to extract bioactive compounds from A. amatymbica.
 The results showed that significantly higher yield was recorded in ethanol when compared to distilled water.
 This result is inconsistent with other documented reports that the higher the polarity of a solvent, the greater its extraction efficiency [16], [7].
 The higher yield observed in ethanol solvent could be because of the unique chemical constituents in A. amatymbica.
 Okwute (2010) [18] earlier noted that certain plants contain active compounds that are lipophilic and are therefore more readily extracted into an organic solvent than an aqueous solvent.